Tasuku-CV6/github-example/class-notes/instructions.md

 then once cooled down feel free to eat it
 How to make pasta
-first step is to cook the pasta in hot water
+first step is to cook the pasta in hot water second step is to wait for the pasta to dry